Say It Loud – I'm Black and I'm Proud: Recognitions

-The Rock and Roll Hall of Fame included "Say It Loud – I'm Black and I'm Proud" in their 500 Songs that Shaped Rock and Roll.
-In 2004 it was ranked number 305 on Rolling Stone magazine's list of the 500 greatest songs of all time.
-It inspired the title of a VH1 television special and box set, Say It Loud!
+The Rock and Roll Hall of Fame included "Say It Loud – I'm Black and I'm Proud" in its 500 Songs That Shaped Rock and Roll.
+In 2004, it was ranked number 305 on Rolling Stone magazine's list of the 500 greatest songs of all time.
+In 2025, the publication ranked the song at number 5 on its list of "The 100 Best Protest Songs of All Time."
+It inspired the title of a VH1 television special and box set Say It Loud!
 A Celebration of Black Music in America.

-"'Say It Loud – I'm Black and I'm Proud' was a record that really convinced me to say I was black instead of a negro," remarked Public Enemy's Chuck D. "Back then black folks were called negroes, but James said you can say it loud: that being black is a great thing instead of something you have to apologise for."
+"'Say It Loud – I'm Black and I'm Proud' was a record that really convinced me to say I was black instead of a negro," remarked Public Enemy's Chuck D. "Back then black folks were called negroes, but James said you can say it loud: that being black is a great thing instead of something you have to apologize for."

-However in direct response to the song's message, Willie Cobbs wryly observed that Brown was a millionaire by that point, as Cobbs retort was "Sing It Low - I'm Black and I'm Poor".
+However, in direct response to the song's message, Willie Cobbs wryly observed that Brown was a millionaire by that point, as Cobbs retort was "Sing It Low - I'm Black and I'm Poor".